Sustainable Development and Indigenous Peoples

-It is therefore of outmost importance to ensure special safeguards for indigenous peoples and to promote the respect of their rights to Free, Prior and Informed Consent in all decisions that will affect their lives and futures as spelled out in the UN Declaration on the Rights of Indigenous Peoples adopted in 2007.
+It is therefore of utmost importance to ensure special safeguards for indigenous peoples and to promote the respect of their rights to Free, Prior and Informed Consent in all decisions that affect their rights, lands and resources now or in the future as spelled out in the UN Declaration on the Rights of Indigenous Peoples.

 Indigenous peoples plays a vital role for sustainable development

-In South Africa, the potential of indigenous peoples as 'stewards' of national and global natural resources and biodiversity was acknowledged and the important role of indigenous peoples in sustainable development reaffirmed.
-However, translating this political recognition into concrete advances locally, nationally, regionally and internationally remains a big challenge for indigenous peoples.
+In 2002 the World Summit on Sustainable Development held in Johannesburg, South Africa, acknowledged the potential of indigenous peoples as 'stewards' of national and global natural resources and biodiversity and reaffirmed the important role of indigenous peoples in sustainable development.
+However, translating this political recognition into concrete advances locally, nationally, regionally and internationally has remained a challenge.